openaps/openomni/README.md

 pip install -e .
 ```
 ** Note: You may need to add 'sudo' before the pip install line if you are using a system python install.
+** Note: You can capture packets plugging an RFCat into a USB port, go to the command line, and then navigate to this directory:
+/openomni/bin/  and type:
+omni_listen_rfcat
+Then issue commands from your PDM and they'll appear at the command line.

 =======
 ##### ** Please note the details below are related to a project created to better understand how the omnipod communicates **